 - Commercial drain fresheners

-These might mask odors temporarily but rarely address the underlying cause.
+These might mask odours temporarily but rarely address the underlying cause.
 Some can even damage your pipes or create hazardous chemical reactions.

 Professional Solutions